Amsterdam/amsterdam-app-frontend/README.md

 The [React Native docs](https://reactnative.dev/docs/environment-setup) offer a good overview of how to set up your development environment.
 Specific instructions for this project:

 - Clone the repository
-  - from Azure: `git clone git@ssh.dev.azure.com:v3/CloudCompetenceCenter/Amsterdam-App/aapp_app_mobile aapp_app_mobile`
+  - from Azure: `git clone git@ssh.dev.azure.com:v3/CloudCompetenceCenter/Amsterdam-App/aapp_app_mobile`
   - or from GitHub: `git clone git@github.com:Amsterdam/amsterdam-app-frontend.git` (please check if it is up to date)
 - Set Node version
   - Install Volta (https://volta.sh/) and make sure it has set the correct Node version (see package.json)